abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 a number of unnecessary packages.
 These students encountered issues installing EasyMercurial and mayavi.
 Trevor King and I are currently working on an issue to comment out the packages we don't regularly teach in the default installation script.
-We had a lot of custom installations which often led to small differences and errors during the lessons (specifically in python).
+We had a lot of custom installations which often led to small differences and errors during the lessons (especially in Python).
 We also had a request from a student to modify the installation test script to handle dev versions.

 I also sent students the Etherpad link prior to the workshop.
 At Erik's suggestion I created a